napari/cookiecutter-napari-plugin/README.md

 command line.
 If you are using `conda` for environment management, you may wish to `pip install tox-conda` to make tox play nice with conda.

+### Create your documentation

+If you chose to create docs with your plugin read the corresponding docs for [Sphinx] or [MkDocs]

 ## Resources